1. Home/

 • Implementation of a security governance framework with defined roles and escalation paths.

-• Specification of quantifiable security metrics for objective measurement of security level.
+• Establishment of quantifiable security metrics for the objective measurement of the security level.

 🔍 Risk Management and Compliance Requirements: